 2. Greece: A Symbol of Purity and Protection

-The word “propolis” itself originates from the Greek words “pro” (before) and “polis” (city), meaning “before the city.”
-This refers to how bees use propolis to seal and protect their hives, creating a barrier against external threats.
-Inspired by bees, the Greeks began using propolis to maintain their own well-being.
+The word “propolis” comes from the Greek words “pro” (before) and “polis” (city), often interpreted as “defender of the city”.
+This reflects how bees use propolis to seal and protect their hives, creating a barrier between the colony and the outside world.

 3. Rome: A Soldier’s Essential Companion